dfds/dojo/workshops/crossplane-sre-deep-dive/katas/5/kata/README.md

 ### 1. Create a definition.yaml

-First we need to create a Composite Resource Definition (CRD) that describes the resource parameters we need to define in order to create the resource.
+First we need to create a Composite Resource Definition (XRD) that describes the resource parameters we need to define in order to create the resource.

 Create a definition.yaml